One Worldwide Plaza

 The classically inspired building contains a three-story granite base, a brick midsection with setbacks, and a pyramidal copper roof with a glass lantern.
 Inside, there are storefronts and entrances to the New York City Subway's 50th Street station, while three double-height lobbies lead to different sets of office floors.

 Worldwide Plaza was developed in the late 1980s by a syndicate led by William Zeckendorf Jr. Upon opening, One Worldwide Plaza was nearly fully occupied, with two anchor tenants: advertising agency Ogilvy & Mather and law firm Cravath, Swaine & Moore.
 During the mid-1990s, the office space was leased at a very low price.
 The Blackstone Group acquired the complex in 1996 and sold it to Equity Office Properties in 1998.
 When Blackstone took over Equity Office in 2007, it sold the office building to Harry Macklowe, who lost the building to foreclosure.
 George Comfort and Sons took over One Worldwide Plaza in 2009.
-American Realty Capital New York bought a controlling stake in 2017, selling off a non-controlling stake to RXR Realty and SL Green Realty.
+American Realty Capital New York bought a controlling ownership stake in 2017, selling off a non-controlling stake to RXR Realty and SL Green Realty.

 Site

+One Worldwide Plaza is part of Worldwide Plaza, which occupies the entire city block bounded by Eighth Avenue, Ninth Avenue, 49th Street, and 50th Street in the Hell's Kitchen neighborhood of Manhattan in New York City.
 Worldwide Plaza was developed in the late 1980s by a syndicate led by William Zeckendorf Jr. One Worldwide Plaza, the easternmost structure in the complex, was designed by David Childs of Skidmore, Owings & Merrill (SOM).
-To the west are two residential buildings, Two and Three Worldwide Plaza, designed by Frank Williams; they are respectively composed of a 39-story tower and a series of five- and six-story-tall townhouses.
+To the west are two residential buildings, Two and Three Worldwide Plaza, both designed by Frank Williams; they are respectively composed of a 39-story tower and a series of five- and six-story-tall townhouses.
 In addition, the complex contains 57000 ft2 of retail space, as well as theaters and a garage.
 According to Zeckendorf, Worldwide Plaza was intended to be "a self-contained community and also a destination point for other people in the city".

 The Worldwide Plaza complex is built on the site of New York City's third Madison Square Garden (MSG).
 Following the opening of the current Madison Square Garden arena at 34th Street, the former arena was closed in 1968 and demolished.
 By the 1980s, the surrounding area consisted mostly of lower-income tenements and small retail buildings, and The New York Times described the area as "a neighborhood best known for pornography and cheap bars".